eclipse-archived/smarthome/docs/documentation/concepts/things.md

 For sources of information the thing might be the local weather with information from a web service with different channels like temperature, pressure and humidity.

 Channels are linked to items, where such links are the glue between the virtual and the physical layer.
-Once such a link is established, a thing reacts on events sent for an item that is linked to one of its channels.
+Once such a link is established, a thing reacts on events sent from an item that is linked to one of its channels.
 Likewise, it actively sends out events for items linked to its channels.

 ### Bridges